What Is a Pediatric Surgeon?

 Medical schools typically award either a MD (Doctor of Medicine) or a DO (Doctor of Osteopathic Medicine) degree.
 Students in these programs spend time completing coursework, laboratories, and clinical rotations to begin exploring various areas of medicine.
 Coursework generally includes the study of different systems and areas of the body, such as the nervous system and respiratory system, and may include other topics in areas like:

 Step 3: General Surgery Schooling

-After medical school all aspiring physicians and surgeons must complete a residency program in their area of specializations.
+After medical school, all aspiring physicians and surgeons must complete a residency program in their area of specializations.
 For pediatric surgeons, this means first completing a residency program in general surgery.
 These residency programs usually include a wide range of clinical rotations to expose students to various types of surgery and equip them with the necessary surgical skills to perform the surgeries.
 These programs may also include research opportunities in the field.

 Step 4: Pediatric Surgeon Schooling

-Once they have completed their general surgery residency, then students can complete a pediatric surgery residency or fellowship.
+Once they have completed their general surgery residency, students can complete a pediatric surgery residency or fellowship.
 These programs are typically shorter in length than general surgery residencies and help train students in pre- and post-operative care of children.
 Students in these programs have the opportunity to work in inpatient and outpatient settings and participate in research.
 During the fellowship program students are exposed to all major topics in pediatric surgery, such as: